How to pay rent with Ailo

 Traditionally, some property managers would ask renters to pay their entire rent and associated bills up to 6 days early to deal with clearing times.
 But when you use any of Ailo’s on-app payment methods, rent is considered paid the instant you tap “confirm” in your app – or, at 1am on the relevant day if you set up recurring payments on a schedule.

-1. Manual bank account payments (free)
+1. Bank account (direct debit) payments

 Because of the way the banking system works, funds will be debited from your nominated account between 7pm and midnight on the day you initiate the payment, and will take 2 days to clear.
 The clearing status is shown in the app.
 Importantly, this clearing time does not affect the date you are deemed to have made the payment.